AndrewRadev/id3-image/README.md

 id3-image-embed "$music_file" "$image_file"
 ```

 This particular popup doesn't filter by images-only, because I couldn't figure out how to make a generic "image" filter with zenity.
-You can append a `--file-filter='*.jpg'` flag to show only JPEGs.
+You can append `--file-filter='*.jpg'` to zenity to show only JPEGs.

 These scripts can be particularly convenient when attached to a GUI file manager.
 My preferred one, [Thunar](https://docs.xfce.org/xfce/thunar/start), allows "Custom actions" that these two can be plugged in.